websanco/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/using-navigation-menus.md

 ![Disable the setting where pages are automatically added to this Navigation Menu.](./using-navigation-menus/images/08.png)

-## Marking a Navigation Menu
+## Categorize a Navigation Menu

-You can mark a navigation menus in the following ways:
+You can categorize a navigation menu in the following ways:

 | Navigation Menu Type | Usage |
 | --- | --- |